kristi/pathify/README.md

 to see a list of pathify environments you can use.

+The load command will also activate an enrionment

+    pathify load example

 After you've activated the example, your prompt should show `[example]`.

 This example adds `/sbin` to your path.
 You can now run commands from `/sbin` without the full path.